What is Bell’s palsy?

 Bell’s palsy is temporary paralysis that affects one side of the face.
 The condition develops rapidly, peaking at 72 hours.
 Medical advice should be sought within this period, as medication for Bell’s palsy is most effective when started early.

 CACI systems emit tiny electrical impulses called ‘microcurrents’, at ultra-low frequencies.
-These work in harmony with the body’s bio-electrical field, to stimulate collagen production and trigger skin tissue repair and healing.
+These work in harmony with the body’s bio-electrical field, to stimulate collagen production and trigger skin tissue repair.

 Prices